Sangbaek/dvcsgen/README.md

 dvcs/pi0/eta  generator using pdfs and gpds.
 To get command line options `./dvcsgen --help`

 Code requires GPD grid files.
-Set the `CLASDVCS_PDF` variable to pint to directory where the gpd.dat file is located (ex. /scratch/username/dvcsgen)
+Set the `CLASDVCS_PDF` variable to point to directory where the gpd.dat file is located (ex.
+CLASDVCS_PDF=/scratch/username/dvcsgen )

 ```